viet34tqc/notebook/react-hooks.md

 <https://tkdodo.eu/blog/simplifying-use-effect>

+- The cleanup function is run after a component is unmounted, or before every re-render with changed dependencies.
 - Be careful when passing the object as dependancy because the object value is referenced.
 React compare the dependancy using `Object.is`.
 Your object can be recreated everytime the component re-renders
 ```jsx
 function App ({ options, teamId }) {